 In contrast, perpetual futures contracts have no expiration.
-Instead, these products have a funding period every eight hours, which keeps futures prices close to the index price.
-Based on the price difference between the index price to its perpetual futures price, traders holding long positions will pay a small fee to traders holding short positions (or vice versa), keeping futures prices close to the index.
+These products have a funding period every eight hours, which keeps futures prices close to the index price.
+Based on the price difference between the index price to its perpetual futures price, traders holding long positions will pay a small fee to traders holding short positions, or vice versa, keeping futures prices close to the index.

-With the introduction of COIN-margined perpetual futures, users can now enjoy the synergies between the two markets (perpetual and quarterly).
-Innovative functions such as shared margin and customized margin modes (Cross & Isolated) allow arbitrageurs and sophisticated traders to efficiently manage their margin and P&L. Making it an ideal product for long-term traders, arbitrageurs, and hedgers.
+With the introduction of COIN-margined perpetual futures, users can now enjoy the synergies between the two markets, perpetual and quarterly.
+Innovative functions such as shared margin and customized margin modes allow arbitrageurs and sophisticated traders to efficiently manage their margin and P&L. These features make it an ideal product for long-term traders, arbitrageurs, and hedgers.

 Backed by an industry-leading matching engine and extensive range of hedging tools, Binance Futures is now the preferred hedging venue for traders.